What are Underlying Assets?

 An underlying asset is the foundational security, or investment vehicle, on which derivatives operate.
 Underlying assets can be individual securities (like stocks or bonds) or groups of securities (like in an index fund).

 A derivative represents a financial contract between two or more parties based on the current or future value of an underlying asset.
 Derivatives can take many forms, with trading in widely used markets like futures, equity options, swaps, and warrants.
-These are high-risk, high-reward vehicles where investors bet on the future value of an underlying asset, and are often used as hedges against other investments (which seeks to reduce investment risk) or as speculative instruments that pay off down the road (which can heighten investment risk.)
+These are high-risk, high-reward vehicles where investors bet on the future value of an underlying asset, and they are often used as hedges against other investments (which seeks to reduce investment risk) or as speculative instruments that pay off down the road (which can heighten investment risk.)

 How Underlying Assets Work